zetamarkets/sdk/README.md

 ## Context

 Zeta is a protocol that allows the trading of undercollateralized options and futures on Solana, using the Serum DEX for its order matching.
-Zeta is only available on devnet with SOL as the underlying asset.
+Zeta is available with SOL and BTC as underlying assets, with more to come!

 Each asset corresponds to a `ZetaGroup` account.
 A Zeta group contains all the respective data for its markets.